jliljebl/flowblade/flowblade-trunk/docs/REFERENCE_GUIDE_OLD.md

 **Effects of Track Active State**;
   * Cuts are only performed on active Tracks.
-  * Inserting Media File that is currently displayed in Monitor using **Insert From Monitor, Append From Monitor** or **3-Point Ovewrite** buttons places clip on the top most active Track indicated by arrow icon.
+  * Inserting Media File that is currently displayed in Monitor using **Insert From Monitor, Append From Monitor** or **3-Point Overwrite** buttons places clip on the top most active Track indicated by arrow icon.

 **Selecting single clip**:
   * Click on a clip with **Left Mouse** button.